ABPM - Licensing

 Any person who wishes to practice podiatric medicine in this state should submit an application (click here for the renewal application) to the Secretary of the Arkansas Board of Podiatric Medicine for a license.

-An applicant wishing to take the Arkansas Licensing Exam, in lieu of the American Podiatric Medical Licensing Exam Part III, should contact the secretary for exam date and deadlines.
+An applicant wishing to take the Arkansas Licensing Exam, in lieu of the American Podiatric Medical Licensing Exam Part III, should contact the secretary for exam dates and deadlines.

-All applicants shall submit with their application a fee of two hundred dollars ($200).
+All applicants shall submit their application with a fee of ten dollars ($10).

 Qualifications of Applicants